MLGlobalHealth/KidSat/README.md

     You need to update your Google Earth Engine project name to `imagery_scraping/config/google_config.json`.
 The format (for me) was `ee-YOUR_GMAIL_NAME`.
 Note, please do not push your project name to GitHub.

-3. **Query File**
+3. **Query File (Optional)**

     The file `imagery_scraping/config/query.json` contains an example of how you should query imageries.
 You need to provide the latitude and longitude in WGS84 format.
+In our work, we mainly use shapefile from DHS directly.

-3. **Running the Application**
+4. **Running the Application**

     Example: